 PanglaoDB is a database with single-cell datasets and lists of cell-type markers for various tissue types for both human and mouse.
 It has easy to follow usage examples, and it is possible to explore cell types with a list of marker genes.
 Cell markers can be voted by the community, so you can prioritize markers that have been upvoted.

-C8 dataset is also known as the Cell type signature gene set, this dataset contains 671 gene sets from single-cell studies of human tissue (as of Aug 2021).
+As of June 2023, there are two curated datasets from single-cell sequencing studies: C8 for human tissue & M8 for mouse tissue.
 Tissues curated in the database include, but are not limited to: heart, immune system, brain, retina, and pancreas.
 All MSigDB datasets are regularly updated by the funded curators.
-The gene sets are specific to human tissues only, and therefore, opportunities to annotate datasets from other organisms may be limited.
 The gene sets can be used to determine cell types through the GSEA platform, which can be run via a lightweight desktop application or R. Using the desktop application (documentation) is relatively easy, but requires reformatting of the gene expression data from each cluster that needs to be annotated.
 The outputs generated need to be carefully evaluated by studying the GSEA reports and statistics generated, before deciding on a particular annotation.

 Tabula Muris is a repository of single cell RNA-seq transcriptome data from mouse.
 A highly cited web-based database, it contains data on 20 different kinds of mouse organs and tissues.
 To annotate your own datasets, you can select the relevant tissue type and input the top differentially expressed genes in your clusters to find which type of cells the clusters are most likely composed of.
 One caveat is that the genes have to be input one at a time, instead of as an entire list.